Klinsman00/ProjectCleanbot/JOURNAL.md

 ---
-title: Clean O Bot
+title: "Clean O Bot"
-author: Klinsman Tiong                                                                                                                                             description: A vacuum cleaner robot that can track it's movement to make sure every space is covered and not to go back to places already covered                  date: September 1st
+author: "Klinsman Tiong"                                                                                                                                           description: "A vacuum cleaner robot that can track it's movement to make sure every space is covered and not to go back to places already covered"                date: "September 1st"
 ---

 Hello!
 This is my first time creating a hardware project or robotics project and am very excited about it.
 I started this project because i was just introduced this Hackclub from my new pre-university classmate so i wanted to start a project before i turn 19 next year.
 Then i thought about my room having a lot of dust so i thought to myself i needed a vacuum but i don't want to do the vacuum myself so i thought about a vacuum robot and thus the project i am going to make is a vacuum cleaner robot.
 Although i don't have past experience on robotics project i am quite confident on my software skills so i will be coding the software myself and creating the PCB(although its also my first time doing this) on its version 2 and other functions like mapping the room and more.